european-dynamics-rnd/circuloos-orchestrator/docs/README-camunda-RAMP-python.md

 ### 1. Deploy BPMN Diagram via Camunda Modeler

 - The BPMN diagram is created and deployed using the Camunda Modeler.
-- This diagram defines the workflow and tasks that will be managed by the Camunda engine.

 ### 2. Run Python External Workers